xiaowu417/xiaowu417.github.io/_pages/about.md

 </div>

 # INTERNSHIPS
-- *2025.08 - present*, The Chinese University of Hong Kong, Department of Computer Science and Engineering, Research Assistant, advised by *[Shaohua Li](https://shao-hua-li.github.io/)*
+- *2025.08 - present*, The Chinese University of Hong Kong, Department of Computer Science and Engineering, Junior Research Assistant, advised by *[Shaohua Li](https://shao-hua-li.github.io/)*

 - *2024.10 - 2025.06*, The Chinese University of Hong Kong, Department of Computer Science and Engineering, Remote Research Assistant, advised by *[Shaohua Li](https://shao-hua-li.github.io/)*